Herdmangct/0_ticktacktoe/README.md

 - Remember Tick Tack Toe from your younger years
 - When the game is over the board will print 'the end' and a score at the bottom
 - To play the next round wait until 'the end' is printed and then click anywhere.
 The board will reset
-- the order of the score is win X (or human), win Y (or human) and draws.
+- the order of the score is win X (or human), win Y (or AI) and draws.

 ## Features
 - Normal Tic Tack Toe.